 One of the reasons the county is implementing the new addresses, said Mr. Unger, is to improve Emergency 911 service.
-With this system, he said, if someone on a cell phone calls in with an emergency, the computer in the dispatch office can pinpoint where the call came
+With this system, he said, if someone on a cell phone calls in with an emergency, the computer in the dispatch office can pinpoint where the call came from.

-Another thing that prompted this change, he said, is that a lot of businesses won't ship or deliver items to homes with rural route addresses or post office boxes without some (See ADDRESSES on Page 5A)
+Another thing that prompted this change, he said, is that a lot of busirespondence know that they have a nesses won't ship or deliver items to homes with rural route addresses senders of magazines, bills and or post office boxes without some newspapers which people receive (See ADDRESSES on Page 5A)